 3. In emergencies or development contexts, where existing case management services require significant capacity building to meet the needs of affected populations.

 4. In development contexts, where no existing system is yet in place.
 In this context, the government must be involved from the start in negotiations about how to introduce a case management services, what this will look like and how it will interact with existing government structures.

+5. In middle income or developed countries where the child protection system and case management services are in place, with trained staff and resources but not reaching a particular group of the population such as asylum seekers.